 Spicy cocktails are fascinating and come in an array of interesting flavors.
-The recipes feature ingredients like hot sauce and chili peppers, even a little wasabi.
-They're a lot of fun when you get the right balance of flavor.
-If you're someone who appreciates all things hot and spicy, you'll find these drinks to be an amazing adventure in flavor.
+The recipes feature ingredients like hot sauce, chili peppers, and even a little wasabi.
+When you get the right balance, these drinks offer an adventure in flavor for anyone who appreciates all things hot and spicy.

 Beware of Too Much Spice

 The key to creating a palatable spicy drink is to go slow.
 Start with a small amount of the hot ingredient and build it up to your taste the next time you make that drink.
 Alcohol tends to intensify the heat, so if your first drink of the night burns your taste buds, it's hard for them to bounce back.